pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

     e.
 In **Configuration options \> Connectivity**, select **Public IP**, click **+ Add Network**, enter a **Name** and **Network** of one or more IP address to whitelist for this PostgreSQL database, and click **Done**.

     As a best practice, you should add the following IP addresses: your local system from where you install helm, the worker nodes of the cluster.
-One method for finding the IP address for worker nodes of the cluster is to use the command `kubectl describe nodes | grep ExternalIP`.
+One method for finding the IP address for worker nodes of the cluster is to view the nodes in your GKE cluster with kubectl and then use the `kubectl describe nodes | grep ExternalIP`.

 6. In **Configuration options \> Machine type and storage**: